Robert F. Castellvi: Military career

-Castellvi was commissioned into the Marine Corps via the NROTC program in February 1984.
+Castellvi was commissioned into the Marine Corps via the NROTC program in May 1984.
+As an infantry officer, he served in the Fleet Marine Force in all three Marine Expeditionary Forces.

 Castellvi participated in Operation Earnest Will in the Persian Gulf with the 24th Marine Expeditionary Unit in 1985, Operation Inherent Resolve as the deputy commanding general for operations, Operation RESTORE HOPE, and Operation Desert Storm.

 On 22 March 2017, then-Secretary of Defense Jim Mattis nominated Robert F. Castellvi to the rank of Major General while he was deputy commanding general of the II Marine Expeditionary Force (dual-hatted as 2 MEB commander).
 He was confirmed by the Senate on 1 May 2017.
 He was the commander of Marine Corps Installations East from 12 July 2013 to 31 July 2015, and was succeeded by Major General Thomas D. Weidley.
 He was also a director of the Manpower Management Division.

 He was formerly the commanding officer of the 2nd Marine Expeditionary Brigade and then the 1st Marine Division, succeeding Eric M. Smith.
 He served as commanding general of the 1st Marines from 6 July 2018 to 22 September 2020, passing the baton to Major General Roger B. Turner Jr. While serving as the commanding general of the 1st Marine Division, Castellvi relieved Lt.
 Col. Francisco Zavala, the commanding officer of the 1st Reconnaissance Battalion.
 Castellvi relieved Zavala on 7 May 2019 for "loss of trust and confidence" in the commander's ability to lead the battalion.

-Suspension
+15th Marine Expeditionary Unit AAV mishap

 On July 30, 2020, an assault amphibious vehicle (AAV) mishap off the coast of Southern California on July 30, 2020, resulted in the drowning deaths of 8 Marines and a Navy corpsman in a "preventable" accident.
 The Command Investigation by I Marine Expeditionary Force (I MEF) into the AAV mishap was completed in March 2021; it "revealed a confluence of human and mechanical failures caused the sinking of the mishap AAV, and contributed to a delayed rescue effort."

-Castellvi was suspended from all current duties as the Marine Corps inspector general on 1 May 2021 on orders from David H. Berger, Commandant of the Marine Corps, after the investigation determined that Castellvi "bears some responsibiity" for the lack of training that lead to the drownings.
+On 1 May 2021, on orders from David H. Berger, Commandant of the Marine Corps, an investigation determined that Castellvi "bears some responsibiity" for the lack of training that lead to the drownings.
 He was the commanding general of the 1st Marines at Camp Pendleton at the time of the mishap.

-In June 2021, Marine spokespersons reported that Castellvi had been permanently relieved of duty as Inspector General and counselled by the Commandant, rendering him likely ineligible for promotion to higher rank.